- Health Warning Statements

 - Home Brewers

 |Submit a Tip Online|

 |Learn more about the TTB Tip Line|

-TTB’s laboratories assure that product integrity is not compromised and that prohibited ingredients are not contained in alcohol products or in tobacco associated with a potential counterfeit product.
-TTB protects the public by monitoring the regulatory compliance of these products through:
+TTB's laboratories, through chemical testing, assure that product integrity is not compromised and that contaminants, adulterants, and prohibited ingredients are not present in marketed alcohol products.
+TTB protects the public by monitoring the regulatory compliance of these products through various programs: